IoT-AI-HACKDAYS/Hackdays/Session3/README.md

 The proctors will help with the images. _Remember you need at least 15 images to train the model_

 2. Train and test
-3. When you are happy that it will detect the image appropriately, export the model from the "Preformance" tab by selecting "Export" and then use the "Dockerfile" format.
+3. When you are happy that it will detect the image appropriately, export the model from the "Performance" tab by selecting "Export" and then use the "Dockerfile" format.
 Select "ARM (Raspberry Pi 3)" and download

 ### Create a new module
 1. Clone the repo from the location provided by the proctors